 Even with the differences in forms of addiction and the behaviors caused by addiction, the end result is largely the same.
 While users can often remain reasonably functional for a time, like alcoholics who still manage to hold down a job and care for a family, things eventually start to slide.
 At this point, many users are resistant to get help, assuming that when it’s time, they’ll be able to stop.
 When the plates start to fall – job loss, breakups, or legal issues, for example – an effort to quit may begin in earnest, but by this point, the bonds are too strong and without help, it’s extremely challenging to return to a normal way of life.

-This is what you need to know to identify addiction in its early stages before rock bottom draws near, highlighting red flags to look for in your friends, family members, and even yourself.
+This is what you need to know to identify signs of addiction in its early stages before rock bottom draws near, highlighting red flags to look for in your friends, family members, and even yourself.

 One thing that makes it hard to spot the signs of addiction in yourself and others is the common image of an addict.
 We don’t usually picture an addict as an individual taking prescription drugs, obsessively gambling, spending wildly, being promiscuous or having other addictive behaviors.
 Instead, there’s a perception that most addicts take illegal drugs and live in poverty or on the streets.
 Some people believe all addicts come from dysfunctional families or experience serious life traumas.

-Stereotypes and Misconceptions About Addiction
+What are the Stereotypes and Misconceptions About Addiction?

 There’s also a misconception that a person can’t be addicted if they’re holding down a job and taking care of a family.
 Here are some of the common false beliefs about addiction that keep people from identifying it in themselves or a loved one: